Hamdan bin Zayed inaugurates Al Mughira residential project in Al Mirfa

-In implementation of the directives of His Highness Sheikh Khalifa bin Zayed Al Nahyan, President of the State, and the support of His Highness Sheikh Mohammed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the Armed Forces.

-His Highness Sheikh Hamdan bin Zayed Al Nahyan, the Ruler’s Representative in the Al Dhafra Region, inaugurated the Al Mughira residential project in Al Mirfa City, Al Dhafra Region.
+In implementation of the directives of His Highness Sheikh Khalifa bin Zayed Al Nahyan, President of the State, and the support of His Highness Sheikh Mohammed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the Armed Forces; His Highness Sheikh Hamdan bin Zayed Al Nahyan, the Ruler’s Representative in the Al Dhafra Region, inaugurated the Al Mughira residential project in Al Mirfa City in Al Dhafra Region.

-During the inauguration, His Highness Sheikh Hamdan bin Zayed Al Nahyan listened to an explanation about the building specifications approved in the project and the advantages of external and internal designs.
-He was briefed on the components and details of a model of one of the villas in the project.
+During the inauguration, His Highness Sheikh Hamdan bin Zayed Al Nahyan listened to an explanation about the building specifications approved in the project and the advantages of external and internal designs, and was briefed on the components and details of the model of one of the villas in the project.

-His Highness affirmed the wise leadership’s keenness to provide all decent livelihoods and meet the citizens ’requirements with regard to housing and lands and upgrading residential neighborhoods that are created and implemented by government agencies or the private sector in order to achieve the required communication between community members and with high levels of well-being in various social and urban aspects.
+His Highness affirmed the leadership’s keenness to provide all decent livelihoods and meet the citizens ’requirements in terms of housing and land, and upgrading residential neighborhoods that are created and implemented by government agencies or the private sector, in order to achieve the required communication between community members and with high levels of well-being in various social and urban aspects. .

 His Highness said that the Al Mughairah residential project aims to provide an integrated Emirati neighborhood that meets the needs of the Emirati family, according to the best standards in design and implementation.

-He pointed out that providing adequate housing for citizens is one of the priorities of our wise leadership’s concerns, and in line with this priority, the Authority is striving to develop a modern, sustainable housing system and build a cohesive society that enjoys the elements of a decent life within a safe, stable and stimulating environment for work and production.
+He pointed out that providing adequate housing for citizens is one of the priorities of our wise leadership’s concerns, and in line with this priority, the authority is striving with relentless efforts to develop a modern, sustainable housing system and build a cohesive society that enjoys the elements of a decent life within a safe, stable environment that stimulates work and production.

-He stressed that the authority contributes directly to achieving the goals of the Abu Dhabi Plan in the field of social development by ensuring adequate housing for citizens in design and construction and according to the requirements of the Estidama program system and from this point of view, the Al Mughaira residential project provides an ideal residential environment for citizens that meets all their needs and combines modern designs and designs Inspired by the authentic Emirati environment.
+He stressed that the authority contributes directly to achieving the goals of the Abu Dhabi Plan in the field of social development by ensuring adequate housing for citizens in design and construction, according to the requirements of the Estidama program system, and from this standpoint, the Al Mughaira residential project provides an ideal residential environment for citizens that meets all their needs, combining between Modern designs and designs inspired by the authentic Emirati environment.

-He praised the cooperation of the Abu Dhabi General Services Company “Musanada” with the Abu Dhabi Housing Authority and their partners from the competent authorities in the emirate in implementing the Al Mughairah housing project, which provides a residential environment that gives citizens stability and well-being and consolidates the foundations of local culture for future generations.

-He pointed out that the project complies with the standards of the Residential Communities Guide issued by the Abu Dhabi Housing Authority by 99% and the project consists of 410 housing units for citizens, where the area of each plot is 1,080 square meters, and the area of the dwelling is 543 square meters and consists of 5 rooms, a men’s council, a women’s council, a dining hall and two rooms.
-For family living, a kitchen, a store, a laundry room, an assistance room, a driver’s residence, and other facilities, the project also includes 4 mosques, 1 prayer room for 1,200 worshipers, and 3 mosques, each of which accommodates 350 worshipers and commercial complexes for 30 shops They are distributed in the project, 13 parks, beach facilities and 4 public bathrooms on the beach, in addition to the implementation of 13 power stations serving the project.
+He pointed out that the project conforms to the standards of the residential communities guide issued by the Abu Dhabi Housing Authority by 99%, and the project consists of 410 housing for citizens, where the area of each plot is 1080 square meters, and the area of the housing is 543 square meters, and it consists of five rooms, a council for men, and a council For women, a dining hall, two family living rooms, a kitchen, a storeroom, a laundry room, an auxiliary room, a driver’s residence, and other facilities.

+Al-Muhairbi thanked the “Musanada” company for its cooperation and tireless efforts to complete this project in order to achieve the highest levels of satisfaction with housing services in the emirate, indicating that the authority is seeking with its partners from the competent authorities in the emirate to implement and develop new and distinguished services internationally in the field of serving national families in The Emirate of Abu Dhabi, in line with the Authority’s vision of providing adequate housing for the citizens of the Emirate of Abu Dhabi, and in fulfillment of its mission aimed at strengthening family bonding and individual stability among citizens by providing appropriate housing programs and supervising their implementation, in addition to encouraging the private sector to invest in the field of housing.

 Follow our latest local and sports news, and the latest political and economic developments via Google news